South Carolina Sex Abuse Attorneys Handling Claims Against Coaches

 Representing child, student, and adult athletes who were sexually assaulted by their sports coaches

 Sexual assault, abuse, and harassment is common in sports at all levels.
-At McGowan, Hood & Felder, LLC, we are fighting to eradicate it for good.
+At McGowan, Hood, Felder & Phillips, LLC, we are fighting to eradicate it for good.
 Our South Carolina sexual assault attorneys help athletes and their families seek closure and justice when coaching staff, schools, NCAA, youth sports organizations, and other athletic institutions turn a blind eye to abuse and the suffering it causes.
 Contact us today to learn how we can help you fight for the better future you deserve.

 Sexual abuse of athletes happens at every level of sports